 - TIMELINE: Actively manage your timeline with ALL your contractors.
 Sequencing can often be the trickiest part.
 Ours was tight and required a lot of coordination (especially when we factored in rain and product shipment delays).
 But we were constantly checking in with our different teams and revising the schedule accordingly.
 Had we not, we wouldn’t have made our deadline.

 - EXPERTISE: Find experienced people you can trust, and then rely on their expertise.
-Talented craftsman can sometimes seem more expensive upfront, but they generally work faster and better than those who are less experienced.
+Talented craftsmen can sometimes seem more expensive up front, but they generally work faster and better than those who are less experienced.
 They are better at troubleshooting execution problems, and they often make suggestions based on their experience that augment your design.